Spatchler/scfetch/README.md

 Minimum width with bars is 31 without is 30.
 Maximum width with bars is 389 without is 456.

-(Pipe into echo for very slightly better performance)
+(Pipe into echo for very slightly better performance at least with fish shell)

 ### Default:
 ```sh